 The very first espresso dates all the way back to the late 19th century (1884, to be exact).

-The first mention of such a phenomenon came from Angelo Moriondo, who patented the first steam-operated coffee machinery.
+The first mention of this phenomenon came from Angelo Moriondo, who patented the first steam-operated coffee machine.

-However, although this machine signified an apparent breakthrough for coffee lovers throughout Europe, the beverage would need a further twenty years of development before becoming famous.
+However, although this machine signified an apparent breakthrough for coffee lovers throughout Europe, the beverage would require an additional twenty years of development before gaining fame.

-In time, the name Angelo Moriondo has disappeared into a faint memory, but in fact, it is him that we must credit for the invention of the coffee machine.
+In time, the name Angelo Moriondo has disappeared into a faint memory, but in fact, it is he who we must credit for the invention of the coffee machine.

 Who were the original creators of the espresso?

-After Angelo Moriondo patented his steam-powered coffee machine, two eager inventors came on the scene: Luigi Bezzerra and Desiderio Pavoni.
+After Angelo Moriondo patented his steam-powered coffee machine, two eager inventors emerged: Luigi Bezzerra and Desiderio Pavoni.

-Bezzerra and Pavoni were genius marketers who placed the world’s first single-shot espresso machine on display at a fair in Milan in 1906.
+Bezzerra and Pavoni were genius marketers who showcased the world's first single-shot espresso machine at a fair in Milan in 1906.

-Over time, the popularity of Bezzerra and Pavoni’s machines boomed, and people all over Europe were trying to create new and innovative ways to make and drink the popular beverage.
+Over time, the popularity of Bezzerra and Pavoni's machines surged, and people across Europe sought to create new and innovative ways to make and enjoy the popular beverage.

 After the two coffee entrepreneurs had left their mark with the espresso machine, Pier Arduino followed in their footsteps, marketing the caffeinated beverage as a product of high society.

-Finally, in 1938, a barista from Milan called Achille Gaggia developed the espresso to what we know today and brought in the popular espresso machines we know today.
+Finally, in 1938, a barista from Milan named Achille Gaggia developed the espresso machine as we know it today, introducing the popular espresso machines with which we are familiar.

 The evolution of the espresso: a worldwide phenomenon